consulo/consulo-help.github.io/docs/platform/update_channels.md

 # Update Channels

-Consulo has four public update channels, and one internal (in parentheses iteration information):
+Consulo has four public update channels:

  * **release** (every monday new builds come at 00:00)
  * **beta** (every day new builds come at 00:00)